bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 $$PartyMult = 1 + \frac{PartyCostPerEmployee}{10^{7}}$$

-`PartyMult` is not affected by number of employees.
-Therefore, you can throw a "big party" (high `PartyCostPerEmployee`) when you have 1 employee at low total cost (due to having only 1 employee), then hire the rest of employees later.
+`PartyMult` is not affected by the number of employees.
+Therefore, you can throw a "big party" (high `PartyCostPerEmployee`) when you have 1 employee at low total cost (due to having only 1 employee), then hire the rest of the employees later.

 There is a flat randomized reduction of energy/morale per cycle.
 It's capped at 0.002 per cycle.
-This is tiny so it's not a problem.
+This is tiny, so it's not a problem.

 There is a flat increase of morale if `PartyMult` is greater than 1. `PartyMult` is based on `PartyCostPerEmployee`, so this increase is based on `PartyCostPerEmployee`.